KxSystems/ldap/README.md

 ### .ldap.unbind_s

 Synchronous unbind from the directory, terminate the current association, and free resources.
+Should be called even if a session did not bind (or failed to bind), but initialized its session.

 Syntax: `.ldap.unbind_s[sess]`